Uttar Pradesh

 Uttar Pradesh (UTT-ər-_-prə-DESH, abbr.
 UP; Uttar Pradēś, /hi/, lit.
 'Northern Province') is a state in northern India.
-With over 241 million inhabitants, it is the most populated state in India as well as the most populous country subdivision in the world – more populous than all but four other countries outside of India (China, United States, Indonesia, and Pakistan) – and accounting for 16.5 per cent of the population of India or around 3 per cent of the total world population.
+With over 241 million inhabitants, it is India's most populated state.
 The state is bordered by Rajasthan to the west, Haryana, Himachal Pradesh and Delhi to the northwest, Uttarakhand and Nepal to the north, Bihar to the east, Madhya Pradesh, Chhattisgarh and Jharkhand to the south.
 It is the fourth-largest Indian state by area covering 243286 km2, accounting for 7.3 per cent of the total area of India.
 Lucknow serves as the state capital, with Prayagraj being the judicial capital.
 It is divided into 18 divisions and 75 districts.

-Uttar Pradesh was established in 1950 after India had become a republic.
-It is a successor to the United Provinces, established in 1935 by renaming the United Provinces of Agra and Oudh, in turn established in 1902 from the North-Western Provinces and the Oudh Province.
-Though long known for sugar production, the state's economy is now dominated by the services industry.
-The service sector comprises travel and tourism, hotel industry, real estate, insurance and financial consultancies.
-The economy of Uttar Pradesh is the third-largest state economy in India, with ₹18.63 lakh crore in gross domestic product and a per capita GSDP of ₹68810.
-The High Court of the state is located in Prayagraj.
-The state plays an important role in national politics, sending 80 seats to the lower house Lok Sabha and 31 seats to the upper house Rajya Sabha.
+Uttar Pradesh is the Indian state with the highest number of bordering states, sharing its boundaries with nine other states and one union territory.